- Active recall is one of the most powerful study methods in existence, and it has a cult-like following, particularly among medical school students.

 What does the research say about active recall?

-Searching for the keyword “active recall” on academic research databases yields surprisingly little results.
+Searching for the keyword “active recall” on academic research databases yields surprisingly few results.
 One of the only studies mentioning active recall is a 2016 study that used digital flashcards and spaced repetition to boost active recall in a language learning mobile app.
 A second large-scale study that has mentioned active recall is this 1948 study which found that recognition outperformed recall and that using active recall is only effective when used after recognition.

 However, using only two studies conducted more than 70 years apart as evidence is not exactly conclusive.
 Active recall as a concept has many interchangeable and connected terms in scientific literature, and if you want to really dig deep into the evidence, you have to search further.